That-Dev-Girl-Sites/jhalabi.com/_posts/2015-12-22-my-favorite-dev-things.md

 ## E-mail

-* [Javascript Weekly](http://javascriptweekly.com/) - I am a Javascript developer.
+* [JavaScript Weekly](http://javascriptweekly.com/) - I am a JavaScript developer.
 This makes sense.
 * [Responsive Design Weekly](https://responsivedesign.is/newsletter/) - Weekly e-mail newsletter, all about responsive design.
 * [Smashing Magazine Newsletter](https://www.smashingmagazine.com/the-smashing-newsletter/) - Great tips and tricks for both designers and developers.
 News about fonts, design trends, responsive tricks and more.